 Family Educational Rights and Privacy Act of 1974 (FERPA): Federal law designed to protect the privacy of education records.
 It also provides guidelines for appropriately using and releasing student education records.

-Authentication & Authorization Policy (VII.B.1): Controls that facilitate access to and protect University IT Resources and data.
+Authentication, Authorization and Access Controls (S-13): Controls that facilitate access to and protect University IT Resources and data.
 Access to non-public IT Resources will be achieved by unique User Credentials and will require Authentication.

 Proper Data Handling